letinbit/alx-system_engineering-devops/0x00-shell_basics/README.md

 script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory script that moves all files beginning with an uppercase letter to the directory /tmp/u. command that lists all the files and directories of the current directory, separated by commas (,).
+ In ls -axmF script -x is used to sort files and folders alphabetically -F to end directory name with /